- Public and caregiving services are deliberately unequipped

 Repeated shocks about human rights being dismissed in our own homes and a lack of funding for society’s caregivers is impacting the health system and our collective well-being.

-I believe vast swatches of worldwide communities are experiences trauma from the recurrent shock of not being able to live on a two parent income (where once an entire family could live off just one income).
-We can’t get help that is promised by “Talking with a General Practitioner” for our medical and mental health problems.
+I believe vast swatches of worldwide communities are experiencing trauma (Dr. James Gordon on how to begin to heal from our collective trauma and stress of the pandemic) from the recurrent shock of not being able to live on a two parent income (where once an entire family could live off just one income).
+We can’t get help that is promised by “Just talk with a GP (General Practitioner)” for our medical and mental health problems.
 We are also suffering the effects of extreme capitalism and refusal to pay company and personal taxes, dehumanisation and torture of people who just want to live in peace (refugees), and of course, from climate change impacts past, current, and future.

 Yes, I’m talking the obliteration of the human race and destruction of the earth.